a-semireka/BIOINFORMATICS-TOOLS/README.md

 # BIOINFORMATICS-TOOLS
-This repository tracks my progress learning bioinformatics tools like R, Python, and BLAST for data analysis, genomics, and visualization.
-It includes code, tutorials, and personal reflections to document my journey and share knowledge with others.
-Contributions and feedback are welcome
+This repository tracks my progress in learning and applying bioinformatics tools.
+It includes code, scripts, tutorials, and personal notes on using bioinformatics tools such as R, Python, BLAST, and others for various biological data analysis tasks.
+The goal is to document my journey in mastering these tools, exploring areas like genomics, sequence alignment, and data visualization.